 A low failure rate might look good in a dashboard, but it doesn’t necessarily mean employees are actively detecting threats.
 The more important question is whether employees are recognizing suspicious emails and reporting them to security.

-That’s why mature security awareness programs evaluate failure rate alongside other behavioral metrics, not as a standalone measure.
+That’s why mature security awareness programs evaluate failure rate alongside other behavioral metrics rather than as a standalone measure.

 In practice, the most meaningful insight comes from looking at how failure rate changes alongside reporting behavior over time.